MA - Applied Anthropology

 Requirements for Advancement to Graduate Candidacy

 Students must meet the university requirements for candidacy.
 General university requirements for advancement to candidacy for the MA degree are detailed in the Graduate Policies and Procedures section of this catalog.
 Candidacy includes successful completion of the Graduation Writing Assessment Requirement (GWAR).
-For graduate courses that meet the GWAR, refer to the GWAR Course List on the Graduate Studies website.
+For graduate courses that meet the GWAR, refer to the GWAR Course List on the College of Graduate Studies website.

 Further requirements of the department for advancement to candidacy include completion of 18 units in the graduate program and submission of a project or thesis proposal to the department's Graduate Committee.
 In order to advance to candidacy, all students must participate in the First Year Review in their second semester.
 Further information on the First Year Review is available on the program FAQ on the Department of Anthropology Website: www.sjsu.edu/anthropology/degrees/maa/programfaq